Pest Identification – Cockroaches

 At one inch in length, female Turkestan roaches are larger than males.
 They are typically dark brown or black, with cream-colored spots on their sides and behind their heads.
 Males are lighter in color, either brownish-orange or red, and have longer wings that enable them to fly.
-In fact, though they spend most of their time outdoors, the majority of Turkestan cockroaches found indoors in Northern California and Northern Nevada are males attracted by bright lights.
+In fact, though they spend most of their time outdoors, the majority of Turkestan cockroaches found indoors in California and Northern Nevada are males attracted by bright lights.

 While originally from arid climates like central Asia and the Middle East, Turkestan cockroaches have spread to the United States because they are the preferred live food for local reptile breeders.
 They are still a threat to spread contamination among homes and businesses, but their infestations are much easier to spot – just look for the males buzzing around bright lights after dark.

 As its name suggests, the brown-banded cockroach has two light yellow to pale brown bands across its body.
 They have wings, though a female’s wings are much shorter, so only the male brown-banded cockroaches can fly.
 This species is only slightly larger the German cockroach, averaging a length of 5/8 of an inch.